thelivingdiamond/Chairloader/README.md

 - Ability to spawn custom NPCs and entities added to the XML files
 - A mapped library of all pre-existing entity archetypes and their ID's

 An important note is that this is primarily designed for things that appear or happen spontaneously.
-If you need something to always exist in a level then XML file manipulation is still your best bet
+If you need something to always exist in a level then XML file manipulation is still your best bet.

-## Todo List
-- Working Cazavor (Cut Disc-Rifle weapon)
-- Generally more extensive mapping of functions and objects to enable more functionality
-- Documentation and Wiki (long term)

-And lastly I'm still a full time university student so please be lenient about consistent updates here.
-Working on this modding framework is very time intensive

 You can see the github.io website for more specific details: https://thelivingdiamond.github.io/ChairLoader/